Red Sox vs. Blue Jays MLB Betting Odds, Trends & Prediction

-American League East rivals clash in Monday night’s Red Sox vs. Blue Jays matchup at 7:07 p.m.
+American League East rivals will clash once again in Tuesday night’s Red Sox vs. Blue Jays matchup at 7:07 p.m.
 ET.
-With Nick Pivetta set to oppose Yusei Kikuchi in the pitching matchup, what’s the smart bet tonight from Rogers Centre?
+With Tanner Houck toeing the rubber for Boston and Chris Bassitt taking the mound for Toronto, what’s the best bet tonight at Rogers Centre?

 Game Matchup & Betting Odds